Icyfiremario/Based-Engine-CMake/README.md

 ## Status

 Very unstable.
-Weird bugs with rendering freexing and the camera teleporting for unknown reasons.
+Weird bugs with rendering freezing and the camera teleporting for unknown reasons.

 ## Support
 ### Windows